Discover what happens between comic panels: The hidden art of graphic storytelling

 In the context of comics, the Law of Closure allows us to fill in the gaps between panels, creating a fluid and coherent narrative.
 Our mind works tirelessly to connect the dots and create a complete story from visual fragments.
 Click here to explore advanced visual storytelling techniques and learn how to make the most of this psychological phenomenon in your creations.

-Comics are one of the media that benefit most from closure through the strategic use of the gutter.
-Between panel and panel, our experience and prior knowledge tell us that there must be a connection.
+Comics are one of the mediums that benefit most from closure through the strategic use of the gutter.
+Between panel and panel, our experience and prior knowledge tell us there must be a connection.
 Although each panel represents a frozen moment in time, closure allows us to unite these discontinuous moments into a continuous and unified reality.

 Let’s take as an example a fight sequence in a superhero comic.
 In one panel, we see Doomsday raising his fist.
 In the next, Superman is on the ground, clearly beaten.
 Although we haven’t directly seen the impact, our brain fills in that gap, imagining the powerful blow that has knocked down the Man of Steel.

 This process doesn’t just occur with physical actions.
-Closure also allows us to infer emotional changes, the passage of time, and cause-effect relationships.
-It’s the active participation of the reader, their imagination, that brings the stories in comics to life.
+Closure also allows us to infer emotional changes, passage of time, and cause-effect relationships.
+It’s the active participation of the reader, their imagination, that brings stories in comics to life.
 Eager to perfect the art of sequencing?
 Enter here to discover more about how to create sequences that captivate your readers.

-The Art of Playing with the Reader’s Imagination
+The art of playing with the reader’s imagination

 Understanding the power of closure, comic writers and artists can skillfully manipulate the reader’s imagination.
 They decide what to show explicitly and what to leave to interpretation, creating a rich and participatory reading experience.